Cengelsen/cengelsen.no/content/en/blogg/entreprenur_oppgave.md

 updated a 3D-gaming forum online of his progress.
 Eventually after he had produced several prototypes, John Carmack, co-founder of id Software, stumbled upon his posts on the forum.
 Carmack contacted Luckey and was promptly given the offer of receiving one of the prototypes for free.
-The prototype blew Carmack away and immediately saw the potential of this technology.
+The prototype blew Carmack away and he immediately saw the potential of this technology.
 Carmack repurposed a copy of “Doom 3” to work with the prototype, adjusting his own 3D software to accommodate for the prototypes shortcomings.
 Later that same year, he showed the prototype to a plethora of journalists on the E3 gaming convention.